neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

-# Connecting to Solana Testnet via a Proxy Server
+# Connecting to Solana Testnet via proxy server

 ## Goal

-To connect to Solana EVM-loader through a proxy server and run Solana Testnet.

 Depending on the tasks to be solved, as well as on the location of the proxy and Solana, you can use one of 3 options for configuring the network:
   * *Option 1:* The proxy is hosted on a remote virtual server; Solana Testnet is used.